silvafj/BBK-MSCCS-2017-19/README.md

 5. **Reverse the sequence** (Hard)

-	Given a sequence of integers that end with a `0`, return the sequence in reverse order.
+	Write a function named `reverse(seq)`, where `seq` is a sequence of integers that end with a `0`, that returns the sequence in reverse order.

 	Don't use lists or other data structures, instead use *recursion*.

 6. **Fibonacci numbers** (Hard)